SonyShrestha/SDM_Lab1/README.md

 4. Evolution section: Modifications made to adapt the graph model to changes.
 5. Recommender section: Cypher query to identify potential reviewers for the database community.
 6. Implementation of graph algorithms:
-    - Finding similarity between two papers.
+    - Finding Similarity between two papers
-    - Finding PageRank of publications.
+    - Finding PageRank of publications

 <br>